Kourtney Reppert Shows Off Killer Curves In Patriotic Bikini

 Blond hottie Kourtney Reppert is known by her 1.5 million Instagram to come up with creative and sultry content.
-On Wednesday, she appeared to be feeling a bit patriotic in her latest Instagram update, as she rocked a stars and stripes bikini.
+On Wednesday, she appeared to be feeling a bit patriotic in her latest Instagram update, as she rocked a stars-and-stripes bikini.

-The top Kourtney’s swimsuit featured a low-cut front that twisted in the middle.
+The top of Kourtney's swimsuit featured a low-cut front that twisted in the middle.
 The underwire cups put plenty of her cleavage on display.
 One of the cups featured a blue fabric with white stars on it, and the other cup was white with red stripes.
 The bottoms had a low-rise front and high-cut legs.
-They were also blue with white stars with thin, red straps on the sides.
+They were also blue with white stars and thin red straps on the sides.

 Kourtney completed her look with a pair of strappy black stilettos.